-The project sponsor who meets the section following Affidavit of Work Authorization on of a business of entity must com iplete and return the Comes now (Name of Business Entit v Authorized Re presentative) as (Position/Title) first being duly sworn on m will continue to participate in the E-Verify enrollment in the program who are propose 1 0 • • with the State of Missouri for the duration of the contract(s), if awar ded in accordance e with subsection on 2 of section 285.530, RSMo.
-I also affirm that employ a person who is an unauthorized al duration of the project period, if awarded. ien in connection with th e proposed Recre eational Trails P rogram project for the In Affirmation thereof, the facts stated ab ove are true and correct (The undersion nod undorstand s that false statements made in this filing are subject to the penal s inai jaise siaiemenis Authorized Representative's Signature Printed Name Title Date E-Mail Address E-Verify Comp any ID Number Subscribed and sworn to before me this of (MONTH, YEAR) I am commissioned as a notary public within the and my come , F COUNTY) , and my comm mission expires on (DATE) Signature of Notary Date
+Comes now(Na ame of Rusiness Entity Authorized Representative) as (Position/Title) first being duly sworn on my of will continue to participate in the E-Verify fed enrollment in the program who are proposed to with the State of Missouri for the duration of the 285.530, RSMo.
+I also affirm that employ a person who is an unauthorized alien duration of the project period, if awarded.
+In Affirmation thereof, the facts stated above bath, affirmleral work authorization work in connection whe contract(s), if award (Busin in connection with the (Business Entity Non-program with respect to emposed Recreational led in accordance with subsected Entity Name) does not an approposed Recreational Trails (The undersigned understand) Name) is enrolled and ployees hired after all Trails Program projection 2 of section d will not knowingly Program project for the section of made in this filing are subject to the penalties Authorized Representative's Signature Printed Name on 575.040, RSMo.)
+Title Date E-Mail Address E-Verify Compa any ID Number Subscribed and sworn to before me this of I am commissioned as a notary public within the Co (NAME OI COUNTY) , and my commis (NAME OF STATE) sion expires on (DATE)

-EXHIBIT , continued
+EXHIBIT \, continued